-If any young man aspiring to a life on the Turf in the colony of New South Wales during the 1860s could have chosen his very own patron, then one of the six sons of the Bathurst pastoralist and patriarch, William Lee, would have been a logical choice.
+If any young man aspiring to enjoy life on the Turf in the colony of New South Wales during the 1860s could have chosen his very own patron, then one of the six sons of the Bathurst pastoralist and patriarch, William Lee, would have been a logical choice.
 In Thomas Lee, the third son, Burton attracted a sportsman of the keenest quality.
 Possessing an earthy and practical character, Thomas Lee had been born in the Bathurst district in 1826 and educated locally and later at Sydney College where he proved proficient in arithmetic and geometry and where, among his fellow pupils, was the future distinguished Anglican clergyman, Alfred Stephen.
 Upon leaving his studies, Thomas Lee managed properties around the Bathurst and Mudgee districts on behalf of his father.
 Married in Trinity Church, Sydney, in February 1848 to 16-year-old Fanny, the daughter of John Tindale, a wealthy landowner in Kelso and the Bathurst district, the couple had their first child a few months later and by 1851 we find them settled on the Woodlands Estate on the Bathurst Plains, some seven miles outside of Bathurst.
 It was to be their home for the next 35 years and where they would eventually raise seven of their children to adulthood.